George R. Rossman

 George R. Rossman is an American mineralogist and the Professor of Mineralogy at the California Institute of Technology.

 Early life

 Rossman was born in LaCrosse, Wisconsin, but soon moved to Eau Claire.
 His father owned a dental laboratory.

 Education

 Rossman graduated as the salutatorian from high school in Eau Claire.
-In high school, he participated in the Wisconsin Junior Academy of Science competitions.
+In high school, he participated in the Wisconsin Junior Academy of Science competitions winning first place in the 1961 competition.
 He attended the Wisconsin State University–Eau Claire (now the University of Wisconsin-Eau Claire) from 1962 to 1966 where he received a Bachelor of Science degree majoring in both Chemistry and Mathematics.
 He graduated summa cum laude, with honors in Chemistry.
 From there, he moved to Pasadena, California, where he obtained a PhD in chemistry from California Institute of Technology in 1971.
 He specialized in inorganic chemistry in the research group of Professor Harry B. Gray.

 Career

 Immediately upon graduating with his PhD in 1971, he became an instructor in the Division of Geological and Planetary Sciences at Caltech and was soon thereafter appointed assistant professor of Mineralogy and Chemistry.
 He is now Professor of Mineralogy at Caltech.